| Title: | Cite 'R' Packages on the Fly in 'R Markdown' and 'Quarto' |

 Template used to cite R.

-New settings only apply to citations that come after pkrt_set()
+New settings only apply to citations that come after pkrt_set().
+This means

-that you can redefine the same settings multiple times in the same document
+you can redefine the same settings multiple times in the same document to

 This function is called for its side-effect.
 It returns no value.